Zé do Carmo (footballer)

-José do Carmo Silva Filho (born 22 August 1961), better known as Zé do Carmo, is a Brazilian former professional footballer who played as a midfielder.
+José do Carmo da Silva Filho (born 22 August 1961), better known as Zé do Carmo, is a Brazilian former professional footballer who played as a midfielder.

-Career
+Club career

-A midfielder, Zé do Carmo began his career at Santa Cruz, the club where he became one of the main players in history.
+Zé do Carmo began his career at Santa Cruz, the club where he became one of the main players in history.
 He was state champion three times with the club in 1983, 1986 and 1995.
 He also played for Vasco da Gama, where he was captain in winning the Brazilian title in 1989.
-In the end of the career, Zé do Carmos played in Portugal for Académica de Coimbra, and for CRB, Ituano and Uniclinic.
+In the end of the career, Zé do Carmos played in Portugal for Académica, and for CRB, Ituano and Uniclinic.

 International career

-Zé do Carmo played in three official friendlies for the Brazil national football team during 1988 and 1989, against Belgium, Ecuador and Peru, match in which Zé do Carmo scored one of the goals.
+Zé do Carmo played in three official friendlies for the Brazil national team during 1988 and 1989, against Belgium, Ecuador and Peru, match in which Zé do Carmo scored one of the goals.